appleguy19/newsong/_pages/what-we-believe.md

 disciples and to proclaim (through word and action) the good news of forgiveness, reconciliation, and restoration available to all through Him.
 (Matthew 22:36-40; 28:19-20; John 20:21-23; 2 Corinthians 5:16-21)

+**We believe the Bible** was written by people guided by God’s Spirit for all generations and affirm what it says it is: authoritative, inspired, illumined by the Spirit and useful for teaching, correcting, and wisdom.
+(Psalm 119:105-112; John 16:12-14; 17:17; 2 Timothy 3:16-17)

 **We believe Jesus will return** to judge the world, bringing an end to injustice and restoring all things to God’s original intent.
 God will reclaim this world and rule forever.
 Our relationships with God, others,